oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/3-demo-data.md

-# Prepare Autonomous Database for the Data Studio overview workshop
+# Prepare Autonomous AI Database for the Data Studio overview workshop

 ## Introduction

-This lab will guide you through the steps to prepare Autonomous Database.
+This lab will guide you through the steps to prepare Autonomous AI Database.

 Estimated Time: 5 minutes